GoogleCloudPlatform/click-to-deploy/k8s/postgresql/README.md

 # Updating

-To update your PostgreSQL installation follow the steps below:
+To update your PostgreSQL installation, follow the steps below:

 1. Delete your PostgreSQL Pod.
-1. Install a new version from GCP marketplace.
+1. Install a new version from GCP Marketplace.
 1. Back up your data.
 1. Run the following command: